 We're a small family business in the Bay of Plenty, and this is our backyard too - our coastline, our community, our waterways.
 So, when it comes to how we operate, we don't cut corners.
-Here's where that shows up.
-At Diffuse, sustainability and social responsibility aren't a side project they're built into every stage of our process, from the garments we choose to work with, through to how we look after our own team.
+At Diffuse, sustainability and social responsibility aren't a side project or a corporate tick box, they're built into every stage of our process, from the garments we choose to work with, through to how we look after our own team.

-It's an ongoing journey, and over the past five years we've made real progress in reducing our impact on the planet.
+It's an ongoing journey, and over the past five years we've made real progress in reducing our impact on the planet, but it's a project that will never be finished. because there will always be ways we can improve.

 Supplier Choices